What is DeFi? A beginner's guide to decentralized finance

 DeFi boomed in 2020, bringing an influx of projects into the cryptosphere and popularizing a new financial movement.
 Since Bitcoin essentially holds many DeFi characteristics, no firm start date exists for the inception of the DeFi sector, other than Bitcoin’s launch in 2009.

-Following 2017, however, a number of ecosystems — such as Compound Finance and MakerDAO — gained prevalence, popularizing additional financial capabilities for crypto and DeFi.
-In 2020, the DeFi niche really took off as additional platforms surfaced, in line with folks harnessing DeFi solutions for strategies such as yield farming.
+Following 2017, however, several ecosystems — such as Compound Finance and MakerDAO — gained prevalence, popularizing additional financial capabilities for crypto and DeFi.
+In 2020, the DeFi niche took off as additional platforms surfaced, in line with folks harnessing DeFi solutions for strategies such as yield farming.

 Decentralized exchanges (DEXs)